Senior management

-Senior management, executive management, upper management, or a management is generally individuals at the highest level of management of an organization who have the day-to-day tasks of managing that organization—sometimes a company or a corporation.
+Senior management, executive management, or upper management is an occupation at the highest level of management of an organization, performed by individuals who have the day-to-day tasks of managing the organization, sometimes a company or a corporation.

 Overview

 Executive managers hold executive powers delegated to them with and by authority of a board of directors and/or the shareholders.
 Generally, higher levels of responsibility exist, such as a board of directors and those who own the company (shareholders), but they focus on managing the senior or executive management instead of on the day-to-day activities of the business.
 The executive management typically consists of the heads of a firm's product and/or geographic units and of functional executives such as the chief financial officer, the chief operating officer, and the chief strategy officer.
 In project management, senior management authorises the funding of projects.

 Senior management are sometimes referred to, within corporations, as executive management, top management, upper management, higher management, or simply seniors.